My Wicked Heart: Background

 The "My Wicked Heart" music video premiered on ITV2 at 6.55 PM on 2 October 2010.
 The video was directed by Sarah Chatfield, with producer Tamsin Glasson.
 The production company was Colonel Blimp.
 The art director and stylist were Shaun Fenn and Cynthia Lawrence-John.
 The choreography of the music video was David Leighton, and the credits for Vickers' hair and make-up was Brendan Robertson.
 Within the video Vickers is seen as the lead actress in the circus.
 She is later seen with a clown's outfit on surrounded by blue, green and white balloons.
 Going on through the video, she is seen doing a similar scene to Shakira's, "She Wolf" where she is in a cage, pulling herself against the cage bars.
 She is later seen dressed like Liza Minnelli's Cabaret outfit.

 Synopsis

 Vickers is seen clad in a pink leotard and cuffed on to a magician's Wheel of Death with a couple of daggers precariously embedded in the board beside her.

 Controversy

 On 16 October 2010, it was reported that Warner Music Group was considering legal action over similarities between the chorus of "My Wicked Heart" and the Red Hot Chili Peppers song "Under the Bridge".
+Red Hot Chili peppers themselves also considered an infringement lawsuit.
 Vickers stated she had listened to "Under the Bridge" shortly before writing the vocal line for "My Wicked Heart", and admitted that she had noticed the resemblance but decided against changing it.
-However, Vickers defended this decision stating it is only a "tiny snippet with different chords".
+Vickers defended this decision stating it is only a "tiny snippet with different chords" and later admitted that she thought that she would “sort of get away with it.”
+No formal legal action or lawsuit was ever brought forward.